For premature and medically fragile babies, breast milk can be a lifesaving intervention.

-Our webinar series will explore evidence-based practices for optimizing the use of human milk with babies at increased risk of NEC, as well as practical strategies for partnering with NICU parents.
+The NEC Society’s webinar series on human milk covered evidence-based practices for optimizing the use of human milk with babies at increased risk of NEC, as well as practical strategies for partnering with NICU parents.

 – Please click here to view the recording of our webinar focused on mother’s own milk, featuring Dr. Margaret Parker.

 – Dr. Parker’s powerpoint slides are available here.

 – The resources presented during the webinar are available here.